Use MoXing to Develop Training Scripts for Handwritten Digit Recognition

 - On the Import Model page, set required parameters as shown in Figure 3 and click Next.

 - On the Models page, if the model status changes to Normal, the model has been imported successfully.
-Choose Deploy > Real-Time Services in the Operation column to deploy the model as a real-time service.
+Click the triangle next to a model name to expend all versions of the model.
+In the row of a version, choose Deploy > Real-Time Services in the Operation column to deploy the model as a real-time service.

 - On the Deploy page, set parameters by referring to Figure 4 and click Next.